Keeping Solana Beach beautiful for over 60 years!

 Recent projects include:

-- Adding boulders and plants at El Viento pocket park, where a squad of 6th grade boys from Skyline Elementary School helped us lay 10 yards of mulch.
+• Adding boulders and plants at El Viento pocket park, where a squad of 6th grade boys from Skyline Elementary School helped us lay mulch.

-- The welcome sculpture and planting at the eastern gateway to Solana Beach at Lomas Santa Fe and Highland Drive.
+• Planting around the welcome sculpture at the eastern gateway to Solana Beach at Lomas Santa Fe and Highland Drive.

 Learn more at seaweedersgardenclub.org.